Sometimes a home’s plumbing has to be replaced. Wondering what is involved in repiping a house? This article explains.

 In this section, we’ll cover what happens before, during, and after a repiping.

-If you are unsure what kind of work you need completed, you don’t need to worry.
-The first step in the repiping process is an inspection conducted by a plumbing professional, who will listen to the problems you have been having and look for signs of the kind of work you need done.
+If you are unsure what kind of work you need to be completed, you don’t need to worry.
+The first step in the repiping process is an inspection conducted by a plumbing professional, who will listen to the problems you have been having and look for signs of the kind of work you need to be done.
 Without a thorough inspection, you can’t know what is involved in repiping a house.

 - Estimate and Recommendations.